RnbWd/ssltest/README.md

 A zero-config Node/Express 4 app that gets A+ on the Qualys SSL Labs SSL Server Test

-First install [letsencrypt](https://github.com/letsencrypt/letsencrypt) and generate certificates.
+First install [letsencrypt](https://github.com/letsencrypt/letsencrypt) and generate some *real certs*.
 Documentation can be found [here](https://letsencrypt.readthedocs.org/en/latest/index.html).

 ## Usage